abilandz/NAT3054/Lecture_3/make.md

+TBI 20251203 add some text here as a bridge towards next section

 ##### Command and script arguments

 Arguments are passed to **cmake** script in a similar fashion as to a shell script, using the following syntax: